kuhrusty/MorbadScorepad/CONTRIBUTING.md

 that's fixed, here are notes on how I use the GIMP plugin to process cards.

+_Incidentally, the notes below worked in GIMP 2.8.
+In the version I'm running_ _now, there's no Python-Fu support; after trying various nonsense to get that_ _working, I decided to build GIMP 2.8 from source... after a couple hours of_ _madness, I gave up on_ that _and just found an old laptop which was still_ _running it.
+The march of progress... horrible._

+_Oh yeah, by default, XCF files written by GIMP 2.10 aren't readable by 2.8._
+WHAT

+_Also, the script below generates PNGs... you switched to JPEGs... so run the_ _resulting files through:_

+    for f in skill_*.png mastery_*.png; do
+        echo $f ${f%.png}.jpg;
+        pngtopnm $f | pnmtojpeg --quality=90 --optimize > ${f%.png}.jpg;
+    done

 First, put `extras/card_to_android.py` in your GIMP plugins directory (mine is `~/.gimp-2.8/plug-ins/`).
 Start up the GIMP, and set your rectangle select tool to use a fixed 900x1400 selection.
 Then, scan